 If you’re looking to enhance benefits like the ones you get from tomatoes, add Puristry Vine Therapy Serum to your skin care routine.
 This serum contains oligomeric proanthocyanidins, a group of powerful antioxidants that help to prevent and reverse skin damage caused by UV rays.
 This serum also promotes elasticity and skin texture, thanks to the grape seed content that bonds to skin collagen for increased skin density.

 Loaded with healthy fats and fatty acids (much like avocado above), nuts are incredible for maintaining suppleness in skin.
 Each nut has its own claim to fame when it comes to skin benefits.
 Brazil nuts are a great source of selenium, which soothes inflamed skin (like acne, irritation) and boosts elasticity.
-Almonds offer vitamin E to support deeper hydration and better circulation by dilating blood vessels.
+Almonds offer Vitamin E to support deeper hydration and better circulation by dilating blood vessels.
 Another impressive nut?
 Walnuts are anti-inflammatories with omega-3 fatty acids and serve anti-aging benefits like reduced fine lines and wrinkles.
 And while not technically nuts, sunflower seeds provide a rich dose of Vitamin E, Vitamin B5, and omega-6 fatty acids for a healthier skin moisture barrier.

 The Yerba Mate Eye Cream contains polyphenols for promoting both cellular regeneration and antioxidant power.
 Just like green tea, yerba mate has the ability to reduce inflammation, increase circulation, and reduce appearance of fine lines and wrinkles.
 This eye cream is perfect for reducing dark circles, puffiness, and those pesky crow's feet that creep up as we age.